Grab Newborn & Toddler posing & Prompts Cheatsheet

 Look for a good amount of soft natural light, which you can find near windows and doorways.
 Soft light wraps gently around your subject, flattering their features.
 You can recognise soft light by the absence of harsh shadows, which have sharply defined lines between the light and shade.

-When you want to DIY newborn photos, the best way to position newborns is with their head nearest to the light source so that it washes down their body, rather than up-lighting them and illuminating the inside of their nose!
+For DIY newborn photos, the best way to position newborns is with their head nearest to the light source so that it washes down their body, rather than up-lighting them and illuminating the inside of their nose!
 Look for a little shadow under the nose to confirm you’ve positioned your baby correctly.

 Depending on the strength of your light, start by placing your newborn around 2m from the source.